Shoaib Malik: Personal life

 Malik was married in 2002 to Ayesha Siddiqui from Hyderabad, India which ended in divorce on 7 April 2010.

 Malik reportedly dated Miss India-turned-actress Sayali Bhagat, whom he met in 2008 when he was supposed to make his Bollywood debut, but they eventually separated when he announced his engagement to Indian tennis player Sania Mirza.
 Writing in 2008 for CricInfo, Andrew McGlashan called Bhagat his "real-life girlfriend."
 Both Malik and Bhagat, however, denied such reports, calling them publicity stunts to market their under-production film.

 On 12 April 2010 he married Sania Mirza in a traditional Hyderabadi Muslim wedding ceremony at the Taj Krishna Hotel in Hyderabad, India, followed by Pakistani wedding customs.
 Their walima ceremony was held in Shoaib's native Sialkot, Pakistan.
-Their wedding received media and online attention across the world.
+Their wedding received media and online attention worldwide.
 The couple announced their pregnancy via social media on 23 April 2018.
-Their first child, a boy, was born on 30 October 2018.
-In January of 2024 Mirza's family announced that she had gotten a divorce from Malik a few months prior.
+Their first child, a Son, was born on 30 October 2018.
+In January 2024, Mirza's family announced that she had divorced from Malik a few months prior.

 On 19 January 2024, Shoaib married Pakistani TV actress Sana Javed in a private Nikah ceremony at her home in Karachi.

 Early career

-He first played tape ball cricket in the streets as a child.
+He first played tape-ball cricket in the streets as a child.
 He began playing cricket seriously in 1994 when he attended one of Imran Khan's travelling coaching clinics in Sialkot at the age of 12.
 He began as a batsman, and developed his bowling later.
-He used to get in trouble with his family for playing cricket, as they wanted him to focus on his education.
-In 1996, Malik attended trials for the U-15 World Cup.
-He was selected in the squad for his bowling.
+He used to get into trouble with his family for playing cricket, as they wanted him to focus on his education.
+In 1996, Malik attended trials for the Under-15 World Cup.
+He was selected for the squad for his bowling.

-Impressed by the success of Pakistan’s premier off-spinner Saqlain Mushtaq, Shoaib Malik remodeled his bowling action in the late 1990s to reflect Saqlain’s technique.
+Impressed by the success of Pakistan's premier off-spinner Saqlain Mushtaq, Shoaib Malik remodelled his bowling action in the late 1990s to reflect Saqlain's technique.
 He made his first-class debut for Gujranwala in 1997.
-Former Pakistan batsman Asif Mujtaba was particularly impressed by Malik’s abilities and facilitated his move to the PIA (Pakistan International Airlines) domestic team, where he gained exposure alongside established players such as Wasim Akram, Moin Khan, and his idol Saqlain Mushtaq.
+Former Pakistan batsman Asif Mujtaba was particularly impressed by Malik's abilities and facilitated his move to the PIA (Pakistan International Airlines) domestic team, where he gained exposure alongside established players such as Wasim Akram, Moin Khan, and his idol Saqlain Mushtaq.